The texts in the above screenshot are rendered with the text layer. The template used is from BixPack 5.

 The text is blown up.
 Use the 3rd slider of the Text size property to make the effect more subtle.

 The text is rotated around the vertical axis.
-You can use the Revolved Angle property to set the amount of rotation.
+Use the Revolved angle property to set the amount of rotation.
 The 2nd slider controls the rotation offset.
 The 3th slider controls the radius.

 The text is rotated around the horizontal axis.
-You can use the Revolved Angle property to set the amount of rotation.
+Use the Revolved angle property to set the amount of rotation.
 The 2nd slider controls the rotation offset.
 The 3th slider controls the radius.

 Turns every character into a convex shape.
 Use the Stroke property to blow up the shape.